ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Mark: if folks are interested in that - let's hear.

 Suresh: My concern is that we are cycling between two things, which is ok if we make progress.
 I want to have some things I wanna give permissions for, but I don't want to give for things I don't know.
-So they would turn of high level categroy and just enable the low level.
+So they would turn of high level category and just enable the low level.
 What happens about what we don't know about? (default allow or default deny)

 Eren: that's begging the question and I dont necessarily agree we need to do that. there's way to block crawlers from doing that.
 Having a high level automated category is too broad of a category that we are trying to carve out in a useful way.

 Mark: This is not just for the web, but for anyone who would use this vocabulary.

-Bradley: having that cateogry would be useful, if not, we would end up saying the same somewhere else for a thing that it is important to know about. there is strong convience, efficiency argument, reduce legal risk to have all in 1 place. there is already a legal regime that recognize the ability specific activities.
+Bradley: having that category would be useful, if not, we would end up saying the same somewhere else for a thing that it is important to know about. there is strong convenience, efficiency argument, reduce legal risk to have all in 1 place. there is already a legal regime that recognizes the ability specific activities.
 In London I was very verbal - it has to be there because all the other things.
 It seems to me it would be a mistake not to be there, because we'd put it somewhere else.

 Mirja: the main reason why we have this category is that is some or we need this high level category and the difference between hierarchy / no hierarchy is that you can cover the full space by default.
 Without, you'd go 1 by 1 through each use case.
 Given space is changing, I think that's a better approach.